safarishi/react-web-boilerplate/README.md

 # Boilerplate

-    Purpost for web development with react
+    Purpose for web development with react

 ## Features